glutanimate/image-occlusion-enhanced/README.md

 ## Development status

-This add-on is still very much in its early stages.
-It has not gone through the testing and cross-platform use that the original add-on has.
-So far it has only been tested on Linux and Windows.
-I have no clue if it will work properly on OS X. In theory it should, but I/O has always suffered from issues on OS X.

-If you use this add-on do not be surprised if you run into bugs, weird behaviour or other issues.
-You probably should not deploy this add-on in a production environment if you do not know what you're doing.
-I am not responsible for any data loss or problems with your note collection you might encounter.
+While this add-on has gone through some testing on Linux and Windows by now, it's still in its early stages.
+If you use this add-on do not be surprised if you run into bugs, weird behaviour or other issues - especially if you're on OS X.

-With that said, I have been using this version of the add-on in my own studies for the past couple of months and it has not given me any kind of trouble.
-As always, your mileage might vary.
+As always: Use this add-on at your own risk.

 Bug reports and suggestions are always welcome, but it might take me a while to get to them.
 If you know how to code please feel free to improve this project, file pull requests, etc. The code could definitely benefit from some refactoring as I am not very adept in Python.